If you’re looking for things to do in Lago Maggiore, check out my frankly brilliant list covering everything there is to do there.

 Wait for a clear day to do the buckets at Laveno though, it’ll be all the better for it.

 It was a grey day when we attempted it, but we were in the area so thought we’d go for it.
 I didn’t actually quite register how windy it was either, until we were quarter of the way up a mountain with no return.
 We’d stupidly gone for an open top bucket and felt very precarious as we were winched up.
+Bit scared.

 Made it though and all good fun.
+One of the best things to do in Lago Maggiore!

 At the top you can enjoy the terraces and watch everyone else coming up in their buckets.
 There’s also a little restaurant and a even a hotel too.